- Video: Back Pain During Pregnancy – Types, Causes & Remedies

 Pregnancy brings about a number of changes in your body posture and lifestyle.
 The risk of having back pain is higher if you have a weak back and weak abdominal muscles, coupled with inflexibility and a sedentary lifestyle.
 Carrying more than one baby (twins or triplets) also increases the backache.
 The way you carry yourself while performing simple tasks also has an impact on the joints and muscles.
-In addition to the bodily changes such as growing uterus, shift in centre of gravity, excess weight and hormonal changes, some of the other reasons that are responsible for giving you backache while pregnant are as follows:
+In addition to the bodily changes such as growing uterus, a shift in the centre of gravity, excess weight and hormonal changes, some of the other reasons that are responsible for giving you backache while pregnant are as follows:

-- When lifting objects, if you stand and bend, it increases the pressure on the back region
+- When lifting objects, if you stand and bend, it increases the pressure on the back region.

-- Fatigue caused by pulling the spine to do more physical work also leads to back aches
+- Fatigue caused by pulling the spine to do more physical work also leads to backaches.

-- Emotional stress can also cause muscular tension in the back, leading to back pain or back spasms
+- Emotional stress can also cause muscular tension in the back, leading to back pain or back spasms.

 Types of back pain in pregnancy

 There are different types of back pain that you can experience during pregnancy, including Lumbar back pain and Posterior pelvic pain.